-I’m on the Austen Authors blog today, talking about walks in the Kent countryside with Lizzy Bennet.
+I’m posting on the Austen Authors blog today, talking about social media in Jane Austen’s time.
+Please join me!

 Ever wonder if your ancestor worked at Buckingham Palace?
 Or maybe at Windsor Castle?